ponrawee/chula_2_2019/README.md

 # CU course schedules (academic semester 2/2019)
-This repository contains course schedule data for semester 2/2019 for two-semester programs from the publicly available website o fOffice of Registrar, Chulalongkorn University.
+This repository contains course schedule data for semester 2/2019 for two-semester programs from the publicly available website of Office of Registrar, Chulalongkorn University.

 ## Last scraped
 The data were scraped on 19 October 2019, 00.23 a.m.
 They may not be up-to-date.